art213/footballmanager/README.md

 # footballmanager
-Simple code of engine of football manager.
+Simple code of engine of football manager, written in Python3.x.